XuhanLiu/lemp/README.md

 By Xuhan Liu & Zhen Chen,
 on July 1st 2017

-Here are some very brief notes on using the LEMP V1.0 software.

 Please see the LICENSE file for the license terms for the software.
 Basically it's free to academic users.
 If you do wish to sell the software or use it in a commercial product,